 Last Updated June 14, 2017

 Known for his longstanding comedic career and his serious car collection, Jay Leno is a man of great taste when it comes to vehicles.
 Jay Leno’s car collection consists of around 136 automobiles — all spectacular and all very pricey.
 He also owns 90 motorcycles.
-Altogether, the collection is worth at approximately $50 million; about 14% of Leno’s $350 million net worth.
+Altogether, the collection was once valued to be worth at approximately $50 million; about 14% of Leno’s $350 million net worth.

 With his in-depth knowledge of both classic and modern cars, helps him to define and dole out for only the beautiful cars worth of a spot in his garage.
 It is filled with not only rare vintage automobiles, but also amazing newer sports cars and supercars.
 Fans were lucky enough to see some of them on his popular CNBC show Jay Leno’s Garage (JLG) that began airing in October 2015.
 In his series, Leno shows off the many hand-picked cars that make up his carefully curated car collection.
 With millions spent on cars, Jay Leno is the ultimate car enthusiast.